Ada-Developers-Academy/core-unit-2/intro-to-api-design/designing-responses.md

 ## Meaningful Status Codes

-The first way to design HTTP responses so they are full of valuable meaning is to use meaningful status codes.

-Recall that status codes are three digit numbers.
-The numbers indicate the kind of response it is.
+Great HTTP responses have meaningful status codes that describe the result of the HTTP request.

 We can use these status codes to indicate to the client if:

 - Their HTTP request was successfully handled in our API
 - Their HTTP request requested something that our server doesn't understand how to handle
 - Their HTTP request requested something that raised an error or caused a problem on our server

+For every situation, it's a good idea to check the [list of standard HTTP status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) to decide the most appropriate one.

 | Status Code Range | Indicates...                                                                                                                     |
 | ----------------- | -------------------------------------------------------------------------------------------------------------------------------- |